‘You stay in cabins, we plant native trees.’

 An ambitious rewilding project that offers luxury hospitality in the wild Irish landscape.

 Native creates beautiful cabins made from local timber, and curates exciting experiences centred on adventure, nature, and wellbeing.

 Native was founded on the idea that your travels are an opportunity to enhance and protect the natural environment.
 We want you to enjoy spending time in the wilderness, and believe the local environment and community can thrive on the back of your adventures.

 Our model is simple:

-Our cabins are designed with much love and attention by a team of architects who care deeply about design and not destroying the planet.
+Our cabins are designed with much love and attention by a team of architects who care deeply about the planet.